dr-leo/pandaSDMX/doc/walkthrough.rst

 Each of the steps share common tasks which flow from the architecture of pandaSDMX:

-1. Use an :class:`pandasdmx.api.Request` instance to get an SDMX message from a web service or file.
+1. Use an :class:`.Request` instance to get an SDMX message from a web service or file.
 #.
-Explore the returned :class:`pandasdmx.api.Response` instance.
+Explore the returned :class:`.Message` instance (see :ref:`implementation notes <impl-messages>`)
-   The SDMX message is contained in its ``msg`` attribute.
-   Note that there are two types of message: DataMessage and StructureMessage.
-   The former contains a data set, the latter contains structural metadata about one or more dataflows, most importantly one or more dataflow definitions and related metadata such as the datastructure definition, codelists, constraints etc.

-   - Check for errors
+#.
+Check for errors
-   - Explore the SDMX message contained in the :class:`pandasdmx.api.Response` instance.
-   - Write data or metadata to a pandas DataFrame or Series by calling :meth:`pandasdmx.api.Response.write` on the Response instance.
+#.
+Write data or metadata to a pandas DataFrame or Series by calling :func:`to_pandas`.

 Connect to an SDMX web service
 ------------------------------

-First, we instantiate :class:`pandasdmx.api.Request`.
+First, we instantiate :class:`.Request`.
 The constructor accepts an optional agency ID as string.
 The list of supported agencies can be viewed :doc:`here <sources>`, or as shown below.